-A University State of Emergency will be declared by the University President or VP/Chief of Staff and in their absence a designee.
+A University State of Emergency will be declared by the University President or in their absence, a designee.

-Emergency Coordinators will consult with the President and then notify University Vice Presidents and Emergency Resource Team members to put in action the necessary procedures.
+Emergency Coordinators will consult with the President and then notify Presidents Cabinet and Emergency Resource Team members to put in action the necessary procedures.

 The Director of Public Safety will send out an emergency notification using the E2Campus Alert.
-All students and employees registered for E2Campus Alert messages will receive a voice message, text message, and/or email.
-If the Director of Public Safety is unavailable, the Vice President of Human Resources & Compliance or the Vice President of Administration and Finance (CFO) will send out the emergency notification.
+All students and employees registered for E2Campus Alert messages will receive a text message, and/or email.
+If the Director of Public Safety is unavailable, the Vice President and Chief Student Services Officer will send out the emergency notification.